CyberForgeX/Devops-all-in-one/README.md

 By using this tech stack, you can create a powerful, unified DevOps application with a great UI/UX.
 The choice of web technologies allows you to create a responsive and accessible application that can be easily converted into a desktop app using Electron.
   ### Collaboration and Communication
-  - Slack & Microsoft Teams integrations
+  - Slack & Discord integrations
-    - Integrating with Slack and Microsoft Teams enables effective team communication and collaboration.
+    - Integrating with Slack and Discord enables effective team communication and collaboration.

  </p>